benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 * An example of table-driven sub-tests: [`TestGetAlbum`](https://github.com/benhoyt/web-service-stdlib/blob/924c99697a1267c1ab0d5e6f03cd6f3c2cb14abe/main_test.go#L43).
 * The concurrency test mentioned above: [`TestConcurrentRequests`](https://github.com/benhoyt/web-service-stdlib/blob/924c99697a1267c1ab0d5e6f03cd6f3c2cb14abe/main_test.go#L149).
-* Tests that the handlers correctly returns 500 Internal Server Error on database errors, using an `errorDatabase` mock: [`TestDatabaseErrors`](https://github.com/benhoyt/web-service-stdlib/blob/924c99697a1267c1ab0d5e6f03cd6f3c2cb14abe/main_test.go#L167).
+* Tests that the handlers correctly return 500 Internal Server Error on database errors, using an `errorDatabase` mock: [`TestDatabaseErrors`](https://github.com/benhoyt/web-service-stdlib/blob/924c99697a1267c1ab0d5e6f03cd6f3c2cb14abe/main_test.go#L167).

 ## Database interface

-Go interfaces are powerful and (I believe) somewhat unique: you can implement a concrete type like a database struct with various access methods, and the implementation doesn't need to specify that it implements or inherits from anything.
+Go interfaces are powerful and somewhat unique: you can implement a concrete type like a database struct with various access methods, and the implementation doesn't need to specify that it implements or inherits from anything.
 Just write code.

 Then the thing that uses the database, in this case the `Server`, defines an interface with only the methods it needs (which may well be a subset of the implementation's methods).
 In our case this looks like so: